cs01/termpair/README.md

 to modify Python code.

-To modify frontend code, run
+To modify frontend code, run:

 ```
 make build_frontend
 ```

-then reload the pyterm server with
+Then reload the TermPair server with:

 ```
 termpair server